1980 – Terry Fox is forced to abandon his Marathon of Hope after completing over 5.000 km in 135 days. Cancer had come back into his lungs.

 1826 – Newfoundland establishes its first Supreme Court.

 1979 – CFMT began broadcasting as the world’s first full-time multi-cultural TV station.

-1989 – Toronto, Ontario –During the Canadian National Exhibition Air Show, 1 pilot is killed as 2 nowbird jets collide.
+1989 – During the Canadian National Exhibition Air Show, 1 pilot is killed as 2 Snowbird jets collide, in Toronto, Ontario.

-1962 – Alberta — John Diefenbaker officially opens the Trans Canada Highway at Rogers Pass — it’s 4,800 miles from coast to coast.
+1962 – John Diefenbaker officially opens the Trans Canada Highway at Rogers Pass, in British Columbia — it’s 4,800 miles from coast to coast.

 1939 – Canada, along with 5 other countries, declares war on Germany — 2 days after Nazi invades Poland.

-1894 – Labour Day officially celebrated amongst Canadians for the first time.
+1894 – Labour Day officially celebrated among Canadians for the first time.

 1535 – Beluga whales were spotted and reported for the first time in the St. Lawrence River by Jacques Cartier and his crew.